arnaud-j4k08/PicoClockGreenEasy/README.md

 - press "set"
 - if you need to adjust the brightness in a daylight conditions, you can use the "up" or "down" buttons to set the "max brightness" percentage
 - press "set"

+## Using optional Weather syncronization and display

+The optional display of weather information requires a Pico W for wireless connection, a configured WiFi connection with SSID and Password, and a no-cost (but valid credit card required) subscription to the OpenWeatherMap.org, "One Call 3.0 API".
+It requires modification to the UserConfig.cmake file, and compilation of the source code to create a .uf2 file which is loaded to the Pico W.  Please review the information regarding the "One Call 3.0 API" on the OpenWeatherMap.org website.
+The API allows up to 1000 free calls per day, but requires a valid credit card subsciption to pay for the number of calls greater than 1000.
+The optional periodic weather updates will use less than 50 calls per day, unless the source code is modified.
+The use of the Update Weather Now menu option will also use a "One Call 3.0 API" call.
+You have the ability to limit the number of calls per day through the OpenWeatherMap.org website.
+By subscribing to the 'One Call 3.0 API", your account will be provided with an API (appid) key which must be configured in the OPEN_WEATHER_MAP_URL field in the UserConfig.cmake file.
+You will also need to provide the longitude and latitude of the location representing the weather information.

+Please review the comments in the UserConfig.cmake file for more information regarding the configuration of the weather option.